 - Home and mobile working – policy covers remote or mobile working 23%

 However, despite this heightened awareness and tightening of procedures by businesses, the government survey shows that there is still a higher number of breaches among those that are taking action to protect themselves.

 This begs the questions, could it be that the security market is too focused on historical types and vectors of attack with little to no attention given to real-time tracking and visibility?

 It’s time to acknowledge that the market has moved on

 Cyber security needs to be ‘as’ progressive, if not more advanced, than its adversaries.
 We need to understand people and their behaviour – where they log on, the places they visit on the Internet, the usual times they work remotely or how often they use their own device for work.
 By gaining a contextual, 360-degree view of users’ activities we will be able to rapidly highlight any anomalies.
-Organisations will then be able to easily pick up an analytical audit trail of what is happening in the event of a threat and swiftly act upon it, there and then, before anything gets broken.

 Security threats are constantly evolving and therefore leadership responses to human security vulnerabilities must likewise exist in a context of constant evolution.
 Resistance to change, closer individual scrutiny and human curiosity are inherent obstacles to rolling cyber security improvements – but they are obstacles that must be overcome to ensure the ongoing integrity of the organisation’s security strategy.